Neffez/pr0game-db-ui/README.md

 ---
 ### Features
-* Can search for players and list their data from recent spy_reports.
+* Search for players and list their data from recent spy_reports.
-* Can search for system and list phalanxes in range
+* Search for system and list phalanxes in range
+* Create and download a universe json file to import into pr0game galaxy view

 ---
 ### How to run